 FACTBOX-What do we know about the new coronavirus?

-A new coronavirus that has killed more than 130 people in China is spreading to other countries, alarming health experts.
+A new coronavirus that has killed 213 people in China is spreading to other countries, alarming health experts.
 Here is some of what we know - and don't know - about the virus:

 The new virus, identified by scientists as 2019-nCoV, is a coronavirus, a family of viruses that include the common cold and more serious diseases such as Severe Acute Respiratory Syndrome (SARS).
 Coronavirus infections have a wide range of symptoms, including fever, cough, shortness of breath, and breathing difficulties.